-For Transgender Day of Visibility we bring back our interview from the Chicago International Film Festival in October 2020.
-We are proud to support “Mama Gloria” – an intimate profile of Chicago’s trailblazing Black transgender icon and activist Gloria Allen will premiere nationwide and begin streaming on PBS Monday, April 5.
+For Women’s History Month and Trans Visibility Day approaching on March 31, we bring back our interview from the Chicago International Film Festival in October 2020.
+We are proud to support “Mama Gloria” – an intimate profile of Chicago’s trailblazing Black transgender icon and activist Gloria Allen.
+Now streaming on PBS.
 Visit mamagloriafilm.com for more information.

 This is a time when we all need a Mama Gloria in our lives.
 Gloria Allen, also known as “Mama Gloria”, is a 70-something transgender woman who’s paved and is paving the way for the younger trans generation.
 Her story links to a history that has been forgotten, connecting to the trans community that was out and proud in the 1940s and 1950s on Chicago’s South Side.
 Gloria’s story was brought to the attention of journalist and filmmaker Luchina Fisher through an article shared by a friend about a charm school that Gloria had started in the Center on Halsted in Chicago.
 Luchina was struck by Gloria and her story by learning that she had a mother and grandmother who supported her transition, which preceded Stonewall.
 The fact that Luchina has a daughter who identifies herself as transgender made Gloria’s story resonate on an even deeper level.